IgorMing/chess-bud/README.md

 # Chess bud

-Chess openings app to let you keen in the game.
+Chess openings app to keep you keen on the game's history.

 ## How are the things looking?